Home Buyer’s Inspection

 FLIR Thermal Imaging helps NC Licensed Home Inspector Eddie Roberts provide evidence of potential concerns within the home that may not be visible to the naked eye.
-Would paying a few dollars more for inspection details like this be worth it to you and your family?
-The owner of the Fairview, NC home where these photos were taken thought so.

 Photo 1: Taken with a digital camera.
 This is the photo that would appear in most home inspection reports.